pszabo94/JellyfinCaddyDuckDNS/README.md

 # Jellyfin Caddy DuckDNS, mediaserver for everyone, for free.
 ## Containerized Jellyfin media server with Caddy (reverse proxy) and DuckDNS.

 #### For this setup I use Podman, but if you prefer Docker, feel free to use that.
-Also, if you are not planning to make it reachable outside of your local network, skip the Caddy, DuckDNS and porforwarding part.
+Also, if you are not planning to make it reachable outside of your local network, skip the Caddy, DuckDNS and portforwarding part.

 #### So first, I usually open the firewall ports for the services that I'll host:
 <pre>firewall-cmd --permanent --add-port=8096/tcp #Jellyfin.